 Tae Kwon Do is a modern martial art, characterized by its fast, high and spinning kicks.
 There are multiple interpretations of the name Tae Kwon Do.
 Tae Kwon Do is often translated as “The Way of Hand and Foot.”
-My definition of the name Tae kwon do is
+Our definition of the name Tae kwon do is:

 Objectives of Tae Kwon Do:

 - To develop an appreciation for Tae Kwon Do as a sport and an art.